gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 which will display all your previously written brackets and generate a CSV listing the brackets with more information.

 By running the withdraw request script, you have generated a transaction within your Gnosis-safe interface.
-Execute this transaction and wait - maximal 5 minutes after the transaction gets mined - until the gnosis protocol closes its batch.
+Execute this transaction and wait - maximal 5 minutes after the transaction gets mined - until the Gnosis Protocol closes the current auction batch.
 In the next batch you will be able to withdraw your funds.

 ### Withdrawing funds